-But bannering is not a cheap hobby, with each one costing up to £120 in materials and sewing costs.
-It wasn’t a hobby I could afford unless I looked into ways of making it pay for itself – so I started putting myself out there a bit (on RedAndWhiteKop.com and on Instagram, where I had ‘met’ – we still haven’t actually met – the inspiring and supremely talented Emma Norbury) and seeing if there was a market for my work.
+But bannering is not a cheap hobby, with each one costing up to £135 in materials and sewing costs.
+It wasn’t a hobby I could afford unless I looked into ways of making it pay for itself – so I started putting myself out there a bit (on RedAndWhiteKop.com and on Instagram, where I had met the inspiring and supremely talented Emma Norbury) and seeing if there was a market for my work.

-It turns out there was, and from my first commission, I have now taken on a further 19 (11 completed), with a dozen more names on my waiting list.
+It turns out there was, and from my first commission, at the time of setting up this website, I had taken on a further 19 (11 completed), with a dozen more names on my waiting list (by summer 2022, this had become 80 completed banners and 50 on the waiting list!).
 The timing was perfect – when we had the best team for a generation, dominating the league – and lockdown had suddenly snatched football away.
 Lots of Reds wanted to get ready for when the football – and number 19 – came home to Anfield, and my old-fashioned, premium approach seemed to hit a gap in the market.

 In the meantime, I have also built this website myself to showcase my work (learning some new skills in the process) and built a decent following on social media.